terrycojones/pegwords/README.md

 $ ./digits-to-words.py 1415926535897932384626433832795028841971693993751
 ```

-The program will read `/usr/share/dict/web2` and then prompt you to pick
+The program will read `/usr/share/dict/web2` (or pass a dictionary file
+using `--dictionaryFile`) and will then prompt you to pick one word at a
-one word at a time to build a sequence of words matching the given
+time to build a sequence of words matching the given string of digits.
-digits.

 At each step you can type:

-* A number to choose your next word.
+* A number to choose your next word from the current list of candidates.
 * `?` to see the current list.
 * `-` to make the matched prefix one character shorter (= more words to choose from).
 * `+` to make the matched prefix one character longer (= fewer words to choose from).